larme/outlines/docs/cookbook/deploy-using-bentoml.md

         return character
 ```

-Here `@bentoml.api` decorator defines `generate` as an HTTP endpoint that accept a JSON request body with 2 fields: `prompt` and `json_schema` (optional, which let http client to provide their own JSON schema).
-The type hints in the function signature will be used to validate incoming JSON request.
+Here `@bentoml.api` decorator defines `generate` as an HTTP endpoint that accepts a JSON request body with two fields: `prompt` and `json_schema` (optional, which allows HTTP clients to provide their own JSON schema).
+The type hints in the function signature will be used to validate incoming JSON requests.
 You can define as many HTTP endpoints as you want by using `@bentoml.api` to decorate other methods of `Outlines` class.

-Now you can save the above codes to `service.py` (or use [this implementation](https://github.com/outlines-dev/outlines/blob/main/examples/bentoml/)).
-Let's now see how to run the code on the cloud using the BentoML CLI.
+Now you can save the above code to `service.py` (or use [this implementation](https://github.com/outlines-dev/outlines/blob/main/examples/bentoml/)), and run the code using the BentoML CLI.

 ## Run locally for testing and debugging